Posts

 Image

-⚖️ Not Every Stop Is an Arrest — But Every Arrest Starts Somewhere Police encounters do not begin at full authority.
+⚖️ Understanding The Law the Right Way — Chapter Eight — Arrest vs. Detention Arrest vs. Detention — When It Escalates Not Every Stop Is an Arrest — But Every Arrest Starts Somewhere Police encounters do not begin at full authority.
 They escalate.
 Most interactions start as brief detentions.
 Some remain there.
 Others quietly cross a legal threshold.
 Understanding when that line is crossed matters.
 Because rights change the moment it happens.
 Detention and arrest are not interchangeable.
 The law treats them differently.
 So should you.
 What a Detention Actually Is A detention is temporary.
 It is investigative.
 It is limited.
-Legally, it allows officers to stop you briefly to confirm or dispel suspicion.
-Nothing more.
+It allows officers to briefly stop you to confirm or dispel suspicion.
 During a detention: You are not under arrest You have not been charged The encounter must remain short The scope must remain narrow Officers may ask questions.
 They may request identification where allowed.
 They may conduct limited safety checks.
-But the purpose is specific.
-Once that purpose ends, so must the detention.
-Reasonable Suspicion Is the Foundation Detention requires reas...
+Once the purpose of the stop is...

 Image